TheTwitchy/rfiles/README.md

 # rfiles
-Recursive files listing tool with minimal dependencies (i.e. should be available on nearly any *nix system).
+Recursive bash files listing tool with minimal dependencies (i.e. should be available on nearly any *nix system).